 Especially as it's, well, the Critic.
 They haven't exactly been friendly in the past.

-On that note, Critic's reaction to the arrival of Team B. Who would have thought he'd sound so relieved to hear Spoony's voice (especially given their personal history)?
+Critic's reaction to the arrival of Team B. Who would have thought he'd sound so relieved to hear Spoony's voice (especially given their personal history)?

 Critic's Rousing Speech and how good it is.
 He's come a long way from having to put Nazis in there.